sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

 5. If a Load Balancer type Service is present then try accessing the External IP of that service in the browser.

 ---
+<div style="page-break-after: always;"></div>

+---
 ## Connection to the RDS database through Bastion Host using MySQL Workbench
+---

+Now, we will use MySQL Workbench to connect and access the MySQL RDS Database through above created Bastion Host.

+## Steps
 1. Open MySQL Workbench.
 2. Click Add Connection.
 3. Select connection method as **Standard TCP/IP over SSH**.